dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/matomo.md

 1. Copy the access token and update it in the `.dlt/secrets.toml` file.
 1. Your Matomo URL is the web address in your browser when logged into Matomo, typically "https://mycompany.matomo.cloud/".
 Update it in  the `.dlt/config.toml`.
 1. The site_id is a unique ID for each monitored site in Matomo, found in the URL or via Administration > Measureables > Manage under ID.

+> Note: The Matomo UI, which is described here, might change.
+The full guide is available at [this link.](https://developer.matomo.org/guides/authentication-in-depth)

 ### Initialize the verified source